I’ve served on three different Women’s Ministry teams in three different churches in three different cities.

 Please do not hesitate to ask questions and share your successes!

-Not long ago, we went through a line-by-line study of the Apostles Creed.
+Not long ago,our Pastor led us through a line-by-line study of the Apostles Creed.
 While our church does not recite the Apostles Cree weekly (I did growing up), it clearly spells out what I believe.

 I believe in God, the Father Almighty,